SoulFireMage/Katiya_Starship/content/mathsummaries/Representation Theory_ Leverage Map.md

 **Verification:** These are orthogonal as characters:
 $$\frac{1}{3}\sum_{k=0}^{2} \chi_{\rho_1}(k)\overline{\chi_{\rho_2}(k)} = \frac{1}{3}(1 + \omega\cdot\omega^{-2} + \omega^2\cdot\omega^{-4}) = \frac{1}{3}(1 + \omega^{-1} + \omega^{-2}) = 0$$

-**Why this matters:** This *is* the discrete Fourier transform for signals with period 3.
+**Importance:** This *is* the discrete Fourier transform for signals with period 3.
 The irreps *are* the Fourier basis vectors.
 Representation theory and signal processing are the same subject.

 ---